heatdeathnow/OldPoundConvert-2/README.md

-<<<<<<< HEAD
-# OldPoundConvert-2.1
+# OldPoundConvert-2.2
  I remake an old program from when I didn't understand how GUIs worked.

 # Changes
-Fixed the issues with the second window popping up.

-Added the ability to enabled and disable coins from the calculations.
+Fixed unknown bug preventing a frame from being deleted, making it always stay on the background.

-Changed the incorrect fraction from ⅓ to ¼.
+Changed the buttons at the settings' screen to checkboxes and reworked it.

-Added half-groat and third guinea coins.
+Added new conversion option from specific coins.

-Fixed type from "Half Penny" to "Halfpenny".

-Added persistency to enabled and disabled coins.

-Added hardcoded values to coins in case the conf CSV file is deleted.
+Added warning pop up if the program is used with all coins disabled.

 # Lacking features